 As a content creator, there’s a good chance your goal is to monetize your channel through the Twitch Affiliate payout.
 If that’s the case, then anything on your channel contributes to that income.
 The music you play up during a livestream goes in that category, and copyright holders will expect a share of the revenue your streams make as a result.

 Royalty payments are usually included in a licensing agreement.
 The copyright holders determine what percentage of revenue they expect to receive, and how often they expect to receive it.
 So these payments won’t be a surprise...but they might be an annoyance.

-My guess is you are wondering how you can still get music for your streams and avoid paying thousands of dollars for music licenses.
+My guess is you are wondering how you can follow the Twitch music rules without paying thousands of dollars for music licenses.

 Good news: There’s an entire industry built to help content creators like you!
 (And no, it isn’t a bunch of elevator music to play in the background of your streams.)

 Royalty free music cuts out the multiple levels of “middle men” involved in traditional music licensing.
 Instead of reaching out to each copyright owner and signing contracts, royalty free music companies do that work for you.

 These companies establish relationships with music artists and pay them directly for ownership of their songs.
 And because they now own those songs, royalty free music companies can sell individual licenses to songs at a huge discount.